prettymm/project/src/coffee/README.md

 Instructions
 -------------

-- Do not attach plugins via class/id name, use a standard attribute like data-js-plugin-name
+- Do not attach plugins via class/id name, use a standard attribute like data-js-module-name
 ```
 // jade
-a(data-js-plugin-name).btn-next
+a(data-js-module-name).btn-next

 // coffee
-$('[data-js-plugin-name]').PluginName()
+$('[data-js-module-name]').ModuleName()
 ```

 - Use js- selector names to show that certain elements have JS behaviour attached